kvh8899/week13-project/README.md

 ## Features

-- Home page with stories
+### Home page with stories
-- User-authenticated home page with
+### User-authenticated home page

-	- stories from users you follow, and
+With stories from users that you follow and recommended stories.

-	- recommended stories
+### User registration and login

-- User registration and login (with demo account available)
+Demo account also available

-- Story page
+### Story page

 - Comments section - authenticated users can add comments to a story
 - Follow / unfollow a user
 - Like / unlike
 	- Authenticated users can like or remove their like on the story
 	- Authenticated users can like or remove their like on comments
 - Live updates for comments, follows, and likes.

-- Story creation page
+### Story creation page

 - Authenciated users can post new stories
 - Body text input supports Markdown

 ### Bonus Features